 How to Draw Celtic Knotwork.
 The old method These instructions can be followed with pencil and paper or using any computer based drawing or drafting program.

 I have used Corel Draw, Adobe Illustrator, and AutoDesk AutoCad for various projects, but my favorite is Corel Draw.
 In the tutorial below I show the method that I use in Corel Draw; however, I have deliberately left out program-specific instructions.
 I did this to make the instructions more broadly applicable to work with as many drawing and CAD programs as possible.
+This method, like most, begins with drawing the grid.
+How to Update a Hand Me Down Dresser.
 I love gift-wrap and I also love anything and everything having to do with typefaces.